Joanna Kitto

 Here on Wurundjeri Country, it is speculated that the sheoaks have become fasciated due to refuse dumped in the quarry that has leaked into the waterways, throwing off the hormonal balance of the trees.
 Whereas their leaves are typically fine, stem-like needles, these sheoaks have flat, spiralling leaves.
 Through conversations with a local park ranger, Pete, Rosie discovered that in the mix of dumped refuse, chromium has leaked from chrome hubcaps, fenders, headlamps and door handles into the soil and, over time, the sheoaks.

 Rosie’s work, as it often does, began with language.
-In this case, she has developed a text that will unfold as a performance lecture on 24 August.
+In this case, she has developed a text that will unfold as a performance lecture as part of the Stranger than fiction Symposium.
 While writing, Rosie undertook a process to produce a ‘litmus dye’, using litmus powder and cabbage, substances that change colour in response to pH levels.
 She then dyed the paper in this mixture before dipping it in leachate ponds in the parklands.
 In some cases, algae bloom from the surface of the pond was picked up when the paper was dipped.
 Rosie’s research included pH readings from the chemistry reports on the water quality, meaning she was free to experiment with the way she dyed the paper, using an interpretation of a scientific ‘test’ process.
 Rosie creates a horizon line to mimic the litmus test, a powerful symbol of individual and collective thresholds of belief and scientific ideas of truth.

 When looking up, we discover hubcaps arranged in a play on the bonds that form chromium molecules.
 Total dissolved solids, 2024, is held together by magnets, as chemical bonds bind molecules, creating temporary connections that are essential to life.
 Rosie points out that the word chromium has roots in the Greek word for colour, “the colour of all colours reflected”.5 Seen from below, the work forms a series of convex mirrors, eye-like, watching.